zachomedia/oidc-authservice/docs/templates.md

 #### Custom Themes

-To write your own theme, consult the structure under `web/assets/themes`.
+To write your own theme, consult the structure under `web/themes/kubeflow`.
 Currently, the structure for a theme is the following, but it can be expanded in the future:
 ```
-rok
+kubeflow
 |---- bg.svg
 |---- logo.svg
 |---- styles.css